-Coronavirus hub: Gambia records first case, 31st African country infected | Africanews
+Coronavirus hub: Gambia, Djibouti, Zambia record first cases | Africanews

 05:01

-COVID-19: African Nations seek special funds ( BUSINESS CHRONICLE)
+COVID-19: African nations seek special funds (Business)

 01:06